Skip to contents

 mnirs is currently Lifecycle: experimental.
 Functionality may change!
 Stay updated on development and follow releases at github.com/jemarnold/mnirs.

-{mnirs} is designed to process NIRS data, but it can be used to read, clean, and process other time series datasets which require many of the same processing steps.
+mnirs is designed to process NIRS data, but it can be used to read, clean, and process other time series data which require many of the same processing steps.
 Enjoy!

 📂 Read data from file